-If there is a violation of the performance threshold for the Total duration of all events, a solid red line appears above the All events stacked graph for the duration of the problem; the threshold appears as a dotted red line.
-A solid red line also appears for locations violating the threshold and a link to the problem overview page.
+If there is a violation of the performance threshold for the Total duration of all events, a solid red bar appears above the all actions graph for the duration of the problem; the threshold appears as a dotted red line.
+Select the solid red bar to see the locations violating the threshold and a link to the problem overview page.

 For a violation of an event-specific thresholds, the Synthetic events and actions card highlights the events in violation, their duration, and the thresholds involved.